k9evin/64-bit-Memory-Allocator/README.md

-# Heap Inspector

-The specification for Project 3 is on the course website.
-This README describes the specification for a brand new tool that can aid in the development of the malloclab project.

 ## Motivation
 The heap inspector is a tool written in Python, C++, and C to catch common errors in execution right as they happen.